Jungfrau Park

-Jungfrau Park is an amusement park located near Interlaken, Switzerland.
+Jungfrau Park was an amusement park located near Interlaken, Switzerland.
 It opened as the Mystery Park in 2003, and closed in November 2006 due to financial difficulties and low turnout.
 The park was designed by Erich von Däniken, and consisted of seven pavilions, each of which featured one of several great "mysteries" of the world.

 Von Däniken opened the theme park to present his interpretations of archaeological sites around the world, claiming that they involve visits from extraterrestrial life.
 Since 2009 it has regularly re-opened for the summer seasons as the Jungfrau Park.